J. A. Jacobs: Academic career after Canada

 Jacobs returned to the UK in 1974 to become the second Professor of Geophysics at the University of Cambridge, succeeding Sir Edward Bullard.
 Whilst at Cambridge he became a Fellow of Darwin College and, from 1977 to 1982, the Vice-Master of the college.

 In 1994 he was awarded the John Adam Fleming Medal by the American Geophysical Union (AGU), for original research in geomagnetism and atmospheric electricity.
-He was also a Fellow of the AGU and a Fellow of the Royal Astronomical Society and was awarded the RAS Price Medal in 1994, and the RAS Gold Medal in 2002.
+He was also a Fellow of the AGU and a Fellow of the Royal Astronomical Society and was awarded the RAS's Price Medal in 1994, and the RAS Gold Medal in 2002.

-He retired from the University of Cambridge in 1983 and later moved to Aberystwyth, Wales where his third wife Ann Grace Wintle held an academic position and was later promoted to a Professorship.
+He retired from the University of Cambridge in 1983 and later moved to Aberystwyth, Wales where his third wife Ann Grace Wintle held an academic position and was later promoted to a professorship.
 Jacobs was made an Honorary Professor of University of Wales, Aberystwyth in 1988.